yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-faq.md

 If you want to continue testing YugabyteDB with more resource-intensive scenarios, you can:

 - Download and run YugabyteDB on a local machine.
 For instructions, refer to [Quick Start](../../quick-start).
-- Upgrade to a [paid cluster](../cloud-basics/create-clusters) to access bigger clusters with more resources.
+- Upgrade to a [standard cluster](../cloud-basics/create-clusters) to access bigger clusters with more resources.

-### Can I migrate my Free cluster to a Paid cluster?
+### Can I migrate my free cluster to a standard cluster?

 Currently self-service migration is not supported.
 Contact [Yugabyte Support](https://support.yugabyte.com/hc/en-us/requests/new?ticket_form_id=360003113431) for help with migration.